michieltjampens/tios/core/code/troubleshooting.md

 ERROR:   Could NOT find the fip partition!
 ERROR:   BL2: Failure in pre image load handling (-2)
 ````
-Boot works fine when going through USB.
+Boot works fine when going through USB, so does programming.

 ### When?
 When trying to boot from eMMC

 ### Cause?
 Buswidth for the sdmmc wasn't correct in the TF-A.
-The odd thing about this:
- * it programmed just fine
+In hindsight, programming was working because this is done by U-Boot which uses a different device tree (without that mistake).
- * that part was copy pasted from the 'official' device tree from Myir
+The odd thing about this is that part was copy pasted from the 'official' device tree from Myir

 ### Fix